 Back at the bridge, you’re looking at 9+ miles of climbing, and if you’re tired that can seem daunting.
 But it’s not bad.
 It’s never more than 4%, so you can maintain 6+ mph even with tired legs, there are no soul-crushing straightaways, the rock walls are a constantly entertaining distraction, and there’s a sweet 1-mile descent right where you need it most, halfway up.
 The whole thing won’t take more than 80 minutes of leisurely spinning.

-Adding Miles: If you want to ride on past Big Trees there is no reason not to.
+Adding miles: If you want to ride on past Big Trees there is no reason not to.
 Eleven miles further down the road is French Meadows Reservoir.
 You can ride there and turn around, or you can do either of two loops, both more challenging that the ride I’ve mapped out here.
-Loop 1 forks L a few miles after Big Trees Grove and takes Road 43, Robertson Flats Rd, which was or is largely dirt, until 43 runs back into Foresthill Rd, which you no doubt took to get to the town of Foresthill.
+Loop 1 forks L a few miles after Big Trees Grove and takes Road 43, Robinson Flat Rd, which was or is largely dirt, until it runs back into Foresthill Rd, which you no doubt took to get to the town of Foresthill.
 Just go L and follow Foresthill Rd west back to town and your car.

 You are a few car miles down the road from the back door to the Iowa Hill Road ride, and if you want more miles after any one of these three options, my hat’s off to you.

 Afterthoughts: Plan your water carefully on this ride, especially if you’re doing one of the bigger loops.
 There are only two water sources, Big Trees Grove at our turn-around and French Meadows Reservoir 11 miles further on, and both taps are shut down off-season.
 I take a third water bottle and drop it at the bridge for the return climb, but even this would be inadequate on a hot summer day.